EatSleepCodeRunTimeErrorRepeat/Lectura-App/README.md

 <br />

 🧾 Note Generation Page
- 1. Only view and edit uploaded text/audio on the left side
+ 1. Only view and edit uploaded text/audio (left side only)
- 2. Live view of uploaded text/audio and the personalized output
+ 2. Live view of uploaded text/audio and the personalized output (image below)
- 3. Only view the personalized output
+ 3. Only view the personalized output (right side only)
  4. Toggle fullscreen mode

 ![Notes](./images/Home-Page.png)